tauthethirtythird/io_qp2_rule_kor/readme.md

 ### HYPERSPEED

-When the player's `rank` reaches 8/8/9/9/10 in the first five floors, HYPERSPEED is activated.
+When the player's `level` reaches 8/8/9/9/10 in the first five floors, HYPERSPEED is activated.
 Once activated there will be a flashy Bejeweled Twist-esque animation, alongside exclusive HYPERSPEED music.

 A large display appears on the top of the screen showing floor splits and your pace compared to your PB Zenith Speedrun time.
-Reaching floor 10 with HYPERSPEED awards a hidden achievement, or when you fall to `rank` 6 or below HYPERSPEED disappears.
+Reaching floor 10 with HYPERSPEED awards a hidden achievement, or when you fall to `level` 6 or below HYPERSPEED disappears.

 When activating 【Duo】 or any 【Mod+】 Hyperspeed is disabled

+A [strategy](bilibili.com/opus/997806608970940469) that might be used ((translation note: there is now a nerf to this))

 ## Attack Target